 Bay West Indies Essential Oil

-This essential oil is distilled from the Bay Rum Tree (Pimenta racemosa).
-It is a common scent in men’s aftershave products.
+This essential oil is distilled from the bay rum tree (Pimenta racemosa).
+It is a common scent in aftershave products.

 - 1 cinnamon stick

-Begin by grating the orange peel to get its zest.
-I use the tool you see in the photo but you can simply use a fine cheese grater.
+- Begin by grating the orange peel to get its zest.
+I use the tool you see in the photo, but you can simply use a fine cheese grater.
 You want the orange part of the peel, not the white beneath.
-This usually yields about two tablespoons of orange.
+This usually yields about 2 tablespoons of orange.
 It’s fine if you have more or less than this.

-Once you have the zest put it in your pint jar along with the cinnamon stick (you can break it up if you would like), the cloves and the allspice.
+- Once you have the zest, put it in a pint jar along with the cinnamon stick (you can break it up if you would like), the cloves, and the allspice.

-Next add the optional glycerin and aloe vera.
-These are great additions for men with especially sensitive skin.
+- Next add the optional glycerin and aloe vera.
+These are great additions for people with especially sensitive skin.

-Next fill the jar with witch hazel distillate.
-This will be just under two cups.
+- Next fill the jar with witch hazel extract.
+This will be just under 2 cups.

-Finally add 25-40 drops of the bay west indies essential oil to your aftershave recipe.
+- Finally add the Bay West Indies essential oil to your aftershave recipe.

-Cover the mixture with a tight fitting lid and shake well.
+- Cover the jar with a tight-fitting lid and shake well.

-Shake it well every day or so for 4 – 6 weeks.
+- Shake it well every day or so for 4 to 6 weeks.

-Once the homemade aftershave is done, strain off the ingredients and put it in a dark colored bottle.
-This makes enough to fill two 8 oz bottles.
+- Once the homemade aftershave is done, strain off the ingredients and put it in a dark-colored bottle.
+This makes enough to fill 2 (8-ounce) bottles.

-Attach a label and now you have a wonderful holiday gift for the men in your life.
+- Attach a label and now you have a wonderful holiday gift.